aspose-total/Aspose.Total-Products/total/en/java/conversion/docx-to-tsv/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOCX to TSV via Java or Online App" h2="On Premise Java API to convert DOCX to TSV without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- Converting DOCX to TSV via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-By using feature-rich, document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can export DOCX to HTML.
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to TSV.
+Using Aspose.Total for Java, converting a DOCX file to TSV is a straightforward two-step process.
+The first step is to use the feature-rich document manipulation and conversion API Aspose.Words for Java to export the DOCX file to HTML.
+This API provides a wide range of features, such as the ability to create, edit, and convert documents, as well as to manipulate document elements like text, images, and tables.

+The second step is to use Aspose.Cells for Java to convert the HTML file to TSV.
+This API provides a comprehensive set of features for working with spreadsheets, such as the ability to create, edit, and convert spreadsheets, as well as to manipulate spreadsheet elements like cells, formulas, and charts.

+By using Aspose.Total for Java, you can quickly and easily convert a DOCX file to TSV.
+The two APIs provide a comprehensive set of features for working with documents and spreadsheets, making it easy to convert between different file formats.
+With just a few simple steps, you can convert a DOCX file to TSV and take advantage of the powerful features of Aspose.Total for Java.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}